 We facilitate self awareness groups, depression & anxiety and/or panic attack groups, anger management groups, group therapy and supervision groups.

 We are looking to set up other groups for; couples with relationship problems, bereavement, eating disorders, obsessive and compulsive disorders (OCD), sexual abuse, self harm, adoption difficulties.
 If you are interested in being part of any of these do let us know or if you are looking to set one up yourself we have a group room which can be hired.

 Supervision and CPD

-We provide supervision for practicing counsellors, psychotherapists, CBT Therapists (cognitive behavioural therapy), Social Workers and other health care professionals in and around Colchester and CPD in the form of seminars and workshops.
+We provide supervision for practicing counsellors, psychotherapists, CBT Therapists (cognitive behavioural therapy), social workers and other health care professionals in and around Colchester.

 For an informal chat about the services we provide and/or to arrange an appointment, please telephone The Turner Centre for Counselling and Psychotherapy directly on 01206 544458.
 If there is no one to personally answer your call at the time you phone, leave your name and phone number and one of our therapists will get straight back to you.

 Counselling in Colchester and psychotherapy in Colchester